Rabbit-World/store/README.md

 ## Comments, improvements, feedback, feature requests and bugs

-If you have any comments, doubts or would like to point out a bug or a feature request you can write a comment at the article (link at the top) or tweet me at @xaviesteve in Twitter.
+If you have any comments, doubts or would like to point out a bug or a feature request you can write a comment at the article (link at the top) or tweet me at [@AssistedProfile](https://x.com/AssistedProfile) on X.com.

 ## Contribute